coralisland-git/coffeescript-module-backend/README.md

 ## General helper functions

+### Return the path to a data file or data folder

+Given a name or sub name such as "output.txt" or "items/hammers" it will return a valid path or full filename as you send it.

+    getDataPath: (pathName)

 ### Find if a file exists

 Find a file by name given a list of one or more possible paths.
 Returns null if not found